Diversity Jurisdiction and Removal to Federal Court

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators with a review of the rules for diversity jurisdiction and the application of the Supreme Court's nerve center test to complex corporate and LLC structures.
+This CLE course will provide litigators with a review of the rules for diversity jurisdiction and the application of the Supreme Court's nerve center test to complex corporate and LLC structures.
 The panel will offer litigation strategies to identify and avoid the pitfalls often encountered in the removal process.

 - Diversity jurisdiction for corporate defendants